wangseann/Music-Progression-App-in-Java/README.md

 music preference is inherently bias.
 While practicing to become objectively more skilled at an instrument, biases can help focus one's effort in a specific area but this can also lead to ignorance of certain techniques and ideas.
-In this regard, third-party instrument improvement tracking and analysis that offers users a comprehensive platform to write and save new songs (chord progressions), transcribe their own performance, and have useful analytics about their own playing.
+In this regard, third-party instrument improvement tracking and analysis that offers users a comprehensive platform to **write and save new songs** (chord progressions), **transcribe** their own performance, and have **useful analytics** about their own playing.
 All together, the app could provide musicians with deeper objective insight on their playing without necessarily having to study with a tutor or pay for lessons.

-To focus on improvisation, users should be able to transcribe their playing into the application and be able to compare transcriptions overtime.
-Long term analytical data will likely be a defining feature as musicians will be able to quantify their progression instead of subjectively "sounding better", ie more diverse chord use, ability to play faster, longer phrasing, outlining progressions better.
+To focus on improvisation, users should be able to transcribe their playing into the application and be able to **compare transcriptions overtime**.
+Long term analytical data will likely be a defining feature as musicians will be able to quantify their progression instead of subjectively "sounding better", ie *more diverse chord use, ability to play faster, longer phrasing, outlining progressions better*.

-An example of text with **bold** and *italic* fonts.

 ## User Stories